runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-properties.md

 We assume that _only_ Dexter can spend its own token, and no others can.
 Specifically, for example, there must _not_ exist any authorized users who are permitted to spend (some of) Dexter-owned tokens (in any certain cases).
 For another example, there must _not_ exist a way to (even temporarily) borrow tokens from Dexter.

 We also assume that the token transfer operation must update the balance before emitting continuation operations.
 For example, the token contract must _not_ implement the so-called "pull pattern" where the transfer operation does not immediately update the balance but only allows the receiver to claim the transferred amount later as a separate transaction.
-Note that such a delayed update of balance may lead to an exploit.
-For example, a malicious user calls XtzToToken() and then calls UpdateTokenPool() before claiming the bought tokens.
-Later he claims the tokens, which makes TokenPool to be larger than the actual token reserve, and distorts the token exchange price.
-(The delayed balance update may not conform to the FA2 standard due to the violation of the atomicity requirement, but it is unclear whether it violates the FA1.2 standard or not.)

 These assumptions are formulated in the following proposition `[token-transfer]`.